 - 1 pound ripe strawberries, sliced

-- Store bought or [url]homemade meringues∞https://www.thatskinnychickcanbake.com/simple-meringue-cookies/[/url]
+- Store bought or homemade meringues

 - Add sugar and lemon juice and bring to a boil.
 Reduce heat to a simmer and cook, stirring frequently, until strawberries are very soft.

-- Skim any obvious foam off the top of the liquid and pour back into the saucepan.
+- Skim any obvious foam off the top of the liquid and pour it back into the saucepan.
 Whisk in the cornstarch and water slurry and bring to a boil.
-Cook for 2-3 minutes until mixture begins to thicken.
+Cook for 2-3 minutes until the mixture begins to thicken.
 Again, skim off any foam.

-- To can the sauce for use later, pour sauce into sterilized canning containers.
-Wipe the rims clean and seal with the cap.
+- To can the sauce for use later, pour the sauce into sterilized canning containers.
+Wipe the rims clean and seal them with the cap.
 Process in a water bath for 5 minutes (jars should be submerged in the boiling water).

-- To make the Eton mess, whip the heavy cream with the powdered sugar and vanilla until stiff peaks form.
+- To make the Eton mess, whip the heavy cream with powdered sugar and vanilla until stiff peaks form.
 Set aside.